lbaehren/lofarsoft/src/Anaamika/doc/source/parameters.rst

     mean_image
         This parameter is a Boolean (default is ``True``) that determines whether to plot the background mean image.

+    pi_image
+        This parameter is a Boolean (default is ``False``) that determines whether to plot the polarized intensity image.

+    psf_major
+        This parameter is a Boolean (default is ``False``) that determines whether to plot the variation of the major axis of the PSF.

+    psf_minor
+        This parameter is a Boolean (default is ``False``) that determines whether to plot the variation of the minor axis of the PSF.

+    psf_pa
+        This parameter is a Boolean (default is ``False``) that determines whether to plot the variation of the position angle of the PSF.

     pyramid_srcs
         This parameter is a Boolean (default is ``False``) that determines whether to plot the pyramidal sources constructed during wavelet decomposition.